Consteel/manual/docs/manual/11_0_fire-design/11_4_design.md

 <!-- wp:paragraph {"align":"justify"} -->

-_**ConSteel**_ performs cross section resistance and buckling checks for all steel members which are subjected to fire effect by using the adequate formulas from the EuroCode 3 standard.
+_**Consteel**_ performs cross section resistance and buckling checks for all steel members which are subjected to fire effect by using the adequate formulas from the EuroCode 3 standard.

 <!-- /wp:paragraph -->